ZamlyZarook/Deep-Learning--Lab-01/README.md

 # Deep-Learning--Lab-01
+#### Zamly M.Z.M IT21091698
-This is a First Lab Assignment of Deep Learning Module
+This is the First Lab Assignment of the Deep Learning Module